 Year 2-4 subjects are chosen from the subjects studied in year 1.
 No two subjects can be taken from one group.

 - Note the reduced groupings from year 2.
-You should check the table below to check valid combinations from years 2-4.
+You should check the table opposite to check valid combinations from years 2-4.

 - Joint Honours: 2 subjects to degree level.